gaehlerm/SoftwareEngineering/README.md

 # 37. 3rd party software

-“Prefer visa over power shell” – some YouTube video
+“Prefer visa over power shell" – some YouTube video

 // where to write about integration?
 // In the google book they write a whole chapter about the problems on how to deal with 3rd party libraries.
 This really seems to be an issue.